davidahouse/lynn-cli/README.md

 lynn-cli> reset
 ```

-View the results of the previous request.
+View the response of the previous request.
 Key is optional and can contain one of the following vaules: [options, statusCode, headers, data, error, responseTime]:

 ```
-lynn-cli> result [key]
+lynn-cli> response [key]
 ```

 Turn auto save on/off: